 Being so far from the eyes is something it does best.
-With 15″ of extended eye relief, it’s perfectly fitted for seeing an entire 12.9-4.8 ft/100 yards FOV fully drawn at arms-length.
+With 15" of extended eye relief, it's perfectly fitted for seeing an entire 12.9-4.8 ft/100 yards FOV fully drawn at arms-length.
 With the Twilight Max Light Management System, your sight picture will always be at its best, even in low light where you may have up to 20 mins of extra shooting time when things get dim.
-It also eliminates up to 85% of stray light that can make your FOV look awry being so far from the eyes.
+It also eliminates up to 85% of stray light that can make your field of view look awry being so far from the eyes.

 The Duplex reticle is by far the most popular reticle of all time, howbeit, it's still made of wire which can be prone to issues with heavy caliber loads.
 But, remember it's Punisher tested, right?

 Lightweight at 10.9 oz and short enough at 11.4" to be mounted to a pistol, the VX-3 Handgun will turn any ordinary handgun into a wild-looking rig not to be messed with.